overit-official/tomcat-redis-manager/README.md

 $ git release --usage
 Creates a new tag from the current commit.
 Usage:
-  git release [--patch] [--snapshot] # creates a new patch release git release  --minor  [--snapshot] # creates a new minor release
+  git release [--patch] # creates a new patch release git release  --minor  # creates a new minor release
-  git release  --major  [--snapshot] # creates a new major release
+  git release  --major  # creates a new major release

 $ git release
 Latest tag found: v1.3.5